-In a fine spell of weather this might be the the best tramping in the north of the South.
+In a fine spell of weather, this might be the best tramping in the north of the South.
 Sometimes exhilaration requires effort, the views here, more than one 360°, are worth the toil.

 From the summit of Mt Rintoul, 1761 m, there’s one humongous panorama taking in Mt Richmond, Cook Strait and the tip of the North Island, Blenheim and the Wairau valley, the Inland Kaikouras with Tapuae-o-Uenuku prominent, 2885 m, the reddish Red Hills, much of Kahurangi from Mt Owen round to Mt Arthur and beyond, Abel Tasman, a bit of Farewell Spit, Motueka and the Waimea Valley, round to Nelson airport.
 On a clear day there’s Taranaki popping over the horizon.
 Man, what can’t you see from up there?

 Bad weather or winter trips?
 Not at all recommended, there are a few days oscillating around the 1500 m mark, walking on ridges, fully exposed to wind and the elements, and it can do the full-on howl up there.

 There are climbs, like the 1300 m from Hacket to Mt Starveall, and odd 700 or 500 m grunts or plunges, you won’t lack exercise lugging all that food.
 And various gnarly bits, the scrambled descent from Little Rintoul to the saddle below is vertigo-inducing for the inexperienced, down scree slope chutes with loose head-sized boulders, gravel, and everything between.
 Actually, those with a delight in the scree sliding and boulder hopping would boost the enjoyment levels, there’s plenty of that elsewhere.